This post was updated on Sep 2, 2023

 Attend A Codependency Retreat And Find Relief

 Speaking with a compassionate relationship coach, whether online or in person, can help you manage the difficult emotions involved in trauma bonding.
-At PIVOT, we specialize in helping individuals like you break apart from unhealthy relationship dynamics.
+At PIVOT, we specialize in helping individuals like you break apart from unhealthy and toxic relationship dynamics.
 It is natural to seek love and validation, and we are here to help you gain insight into your feelings and thoughts.